ZanePerrinSmith/ZanePerrinSmith.github.io/index.md

 title: Welcome to My GitHub Pages Site
 ---

-# Hello, World!

-Welcome to my website!
-This is a simple site built with Jekyll and Markdown.

-I created this site to share my journey as a software engineer, showcase my projects, and write about topics that interest me.
-Whether it's coding tips, travel experiences, or anything in between, you'll find it all here.

-Take a look around, and feel free to reach out if you want to connect!
+# Welcome to My Website

+I am a self-motivated software engineer, who loves to make a impact on their community.
+This website will showcase who I am, my interests, and more.